 Digital product designers can initiate reciprocity and build trust with customers through free samples.
 The free sample pattern is about giving new users the ability to experience a portion of a product’s value proposition so that they’ll personally invested by the time signup is prompted.
 A free sample pattern doesn’t mean you can’t ask a user to create an account.
 It just means you ask for that conversion after delivering value.

-Here are a few examples of free samples in product onboarding today.
+Here are a few examples of free samples in products.

 Twitter recently redesigned their website’s homepage.
 Before the redesign, a user needed to have a Twitter account to read any tweets.
 Now Twitter lets new users browse as much content as they’d like, prompting them only to sign up when they try to reply or create their own content.